interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ##### Response

-The settlement engine should [asynchronously](#asynchronous-design) perform a [settlement](#settlement).

 ```http
 HTTP/1.1 202 ACCEPTED
 Content-Type: application/json
 ```

-> **[`Quantity`](#quantity-json-type)** enqueued to settle, which is always less than or equal to the quantity in the original request
+> **[`Quantity`](#quantity-json-type)** enqueued to settle, which MUST be less than or equal to the quantity in the original request

 #### Handle incoming message

-Respond to an incoming message from the given peer's settlement engine.
-The transport MUST be the only entity invoking this instruction.
+Incoming messages from the peer should prompt requests to this endpoint so the settlement engine may handle them.
+The settlement engine can respond with its own message, which should be proxied back to the peer it originated from.

 ##### Request